elizaos-plugins/plugin-moonwell/README.md

 "Repay 300 USDC to Moonwell"
 "Pay back all my DAI debt on Moonwell"

-// With options
+// Action format
 {
   action: "MOONWELL_REPAY",
   options: {
     asset: "USDC",
-    amount: "300"  // or "max" for full repayment
+    amount: "300",  // or use isMax: true for full repayment
+    isMax: false
   }
 }
 ```